Chifez/Chifez/README.md

 ## 👋 Hey, I’m Ifeanyi

-I’m a **frontend engineer** who loves building clean, fast, and interactive web apps.
+I’m a **Software engineer** who loves building clean, fast, and interactive web apps.
 I’ve been working with **React, Next.js, and Svelte** for 4+ years, and I enjoy turning ideas into smooth, responsive UIs that people actually enjoy using.

 I’m also curious about how **real-time communication** and **AI** can make the web more collaborative, so a lot of my projects mix those two worlds.

 ---

 ### 🔧 What I use most
-- **Frontend:** React, Next.js, SvelteKit, Tailwind, Redux, Zustand
+- **Frontend:** React, Next.js, Svelte, Tailwind, Redux, Zustand
 - **Backend & DBs:** Node.js, Express, Supabase, PostgreSQL, MongoDB, Redis
 - **Other stuff:** TypeScript, Docker, Git, WebRTC, Socket.IO
 - **Testing & QA:** Vitest, Playwright